 Leaders and managers are not the same

 It is often believed that managers are not leaders, and leaders are not managers.
-Although managers are responsible for planning, coordinating and organizing tasks and activities within an organization, their role certainly demands leadership skills at some point in their careers.
+Although managers are responsible for planning, coordinating, and organizing tasks and activities within an organization, their role certainly demands leadership skills.

 Leading and managing are two different roles that require different orientations and skills.
 Very few people are innately good at both.
 However, it does not necessarily mean that managers cannot become leaders.
 Leadership demands a few soft skills, which when inculcated, empowers managers.